 A federal civil rights lawsuit filed by MacDonald in March 2015 against Dakota County stemming from her arrest while representing Sandra Grazzini-Rucki in a family court hearing was dismissed in September 2017.

-MacDonald has filed an appeal with United State Court of Appeals.
+MacDonald has filed an appeal with the United States Court of Appeals.

 It was during the custody hearing involving Grazzini-Rucki and her ex-husband, David Rucki, on September 12, 2013, that MacDonald took pictures in the courtroom which led to her being arrested.